phospho-app/fastassert/README.md

 # FastAssert

 > **TL;DR :** Dockerized LLM inference server with constrained output (JSON mode), built on top of vLLM.
-Faster, cheaper and without rate limit.
+Faster, cheaper and without rate limits.
 Compare the quality and latency to your current LLM API provider.

 ## What is FastAssert?